 Receiving, sorting, routing, delivering—managing freight effectively can mean the difference between growing the profit margin or losing ground on fuel costs, lost shipments, or an unexpected bottleneck that slows down the entire supply chain.
 The business that succeeds in this situation is the one that not only plans ahead but can also react quickly and all along the line, to changing conditions, in real time.
 The dock operation that never handles a shipment more times than is necessary, that fills a rush order without missing a beat, or that locates a mislaid pallet in minutes is truly a step ahead of their competition.

-Rugged computers have a place both in the hands of the driver as well as on the dock.
+Rugged tablets have a place both in the hands of the driver as well as on the dock.
 An onboard computer, equipped with 4G LTE, gives a truck driver access to a vast array of data and information that makes doing their job easier, and more efficiently.
-A rugged tablet allows a driver to enter directions to his next stop, pull up a work order, communicate with a dispatcher, and print out an invoice or bill of lading.
-Using the tethered stylus, customer signatures are captured and stored instantly on the tablet.
+An industrial tablet allows a driver to enter directions to his next stop, pull up a work order, communicate with a dispatcher, and print out an invoice or bill of lading.
+Using the tethered stylus, customer signatures are captured and stored instantly on the industrial tablet.
 Sunlight readable, rugged, and with industry standard ports, a tablet computer accepts a connection to printers, modems, scanners, and more.

-Managing the dock mandates a rugged portable device for dock supervisors.
+Managing the dock mandates rugged tablets for dock supervisors.
 Moving between doors, communicating with drivers and forklift operators, and updating pertinent dock information are at a supervisor’s fingertips.
-Rugged Window’s-based and Android tablets provide dock management folks a tool that is versatile, user-friendly, and that can be dropped and bumped without risk of failure or damage.
+Rugged tablets provide dock management folks a tool that is versatile, user-friendly, and that can be dropped and bumped without risk of failure or damage.

-Thousands of LTL terminals across the United States already put logistics solutions at their operator’s fingertips in the form of Glacier-supplied and supported industrial computers.
+Thousands of LTL terminals across the United States already put logistics solutions at their operator’s fingertips in the form of Glacier-supplied and supported rugged tablets.
 Rugged forklift computers provide a user-friendly touchscreen interface on a large, color display equipped with long range bar code scanners.
 Every piece of freight is tracked every step of the way.
-Additional rugged computers can be mounted on the wall between terminal dock doors, where pickups and deliveries can be logged and accessed by both drivers and dock personnel.
+An additional industrial tablet can be mounted on the wall between terminal dock doors, where pickups and deliveries can be logged and accessed by both drivers and dock personnel.
 And, Glacier’s industrial tablet computers let workers take processing power mobile where wireless connectivity allows for keeping track of the operation from anywhere.

 The dock is a tough environment and Glacier’s rugged computers are built to protect your data and productivity.
 Our rugged hardware is sealed and designed to withstand impacts and temperature extremes, so they keep working no matter the freight dock conditions.